-I am currently a PhD student in the "Virtual Fish Project" in the lab of Prof. Klaudia Witte at University of Siegen, Germany.
-For my PhD, I study the use of public information in mate choice, with focus on mate-choice copying, in the sailfin molly (Poecilia latipinna).
-For this, I use real fish stimuli and 3D virtual sailfin mollies in behavioural experiments.
+I recently finished my PhD in the "Virtual Fish Project" in the lab of Prof. Klaudia Witte at University of Siegen, Germany.
+For my PhD, I studied the use of public information in mate choice, with focus on mate-choice copying, in the sailfin molly (Poecilia latipinna).
+For this, I used real fish stimuli and 3D virtual sailfin mollies in behavioural experiments.
 To achieve this, I took part in developing the free and open-source FishSim Animation Toolchain which helps in creating, animating and presenting computer-animated fish.
-I like capturing animals and people with my camera and have a secret love for computer games which makes my PhD even more fascinating.
+I like capturing animals and people with my camera and have a secret love for computer games which made my PhD even more fascinating.

 PhD Research.
 University of Siegen, Germany.